We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-Remember the connective tissue between the bands of your abs that stretched out?
+Remember the connective tissue between your abdominal muscles that stretched out?
 A small amount of stretching happens in all pregnancies and that’s normal.
 As the tissue starts to heal, it’ll repair itself.
-But

 To start off with the right exercises, you want to strengthen your deepest abdominal muscle — your transverse abdominis.
 Think of this muscle as your body’s internal “girdle.”